-...Self- medicating is instinctual in all animals as both a preventative and a cure.
+Self-Medicating is instinctual in all animals, both as a preventative and a cure.
 Instinct is one of the contributing factors in an animal's choosing or not choosing to eat something.
-How they pick and choose with what to self-medicate is most often determined by smell and sight.
-It is believed by many researchers that birds will sometimes try different plants until coming upon the one that works.
+How they pick and choose with what to self-medicate, is most often determined by smell and sight.
+It is believed by many researchers that animals will sometimes try different plants until coming upon the one that works.
 The same holds true for our companion birds.
 Because birds have not been domesticated, they remain very close to their wild counterparts, both evolutionarily and genetically.

 Recommended recourses: